railstack/example_simple/README.md

 You can take the example as a tutorial, too.
 I'll make it as simple and clear as possible to show how to use the go-on-rails generator to generate Golang codes in a Rails app.

+Even though I highly recommend you to get a quick overview of [go-on-rails](https://github.com/goonr/go-on-rails) to learn some commands usage before taking further in this example.

 ### Environments

 * macOS Sierra v10.12.4